#1060: June 25-28, 2025

 The United States is still in an active civil war. | ||

-Iran and Israel, there's some brinksmanship going on, but everything seems to have calmed down a little bit on that front. | ||
+But everything seems to have calmed down a little bit on that front. | ||

-And Alex is fine with Nazis now. | ||
+So everything's fine and Alex is fine with Nazis now. | ||

 So that's where we are. | ||

-Being where we are now, you know, is nice. | ||
+I will say this to you, being where we are now, you know, is nice. | ||

-I would put it that if, like, let's say next month, Gene Hackman comes back to life for whatever reason, that would change these intros into something I think truly spectacular. | ||
+I would put it that if, if, let's say next month, Gene Hackman comes back to life for whatever reason, that would change these intros into something, I think, truly spectacular. | ||

-That's the only positive that would come from Gene Hackman being back alive is that this intro would have to be like, Gene's back! | ||
+That's the only positive that would come from Gene Hackman being back alive is that this intro would have to be like, Gene's back. | ||

-Anyways, the rest of it is exactly the same. | ||
+Anyway, the rest of it is exactly the same. | ||

-The Antichrist creates a hologram Gene Hackman in order to trick the faithful. | ||
+The Antichrist creates a hologram Gene Hackman. | ||

-That'll get him. | ||
+That'll get them. | ||

 Yeah. | ||

-But before that, let's take a little moment to say hello to some new wonks. | ||
+But before that, let's take a little moment to say hello to some new womps. | ||

-That's a great idea. | ||
+Oh, that's a great idea. | ||

 So first, I didn't want to do it in 2023 because I worried I would jinx it. | ||